xlcteam/xlc-team.info/content/about.md

 small lab (and so you can't see or touch him) but you can feel him in nearly everything we created.

-He's got great ideas, even though they are not always well suited for this world.
+He's got some great ideas, even though this world is not always ready for them.

 The force is strong with this one.
+Maybe that's why they call him D'urikonX.